ujjawalsidhpura/tinyapp/README.md

 ### TinyApp Project

-TinyApp (it's not that tiny, really!!! ) is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp (it's not that tiny, really!!! ) is a full stack web application built with Node and Express that allows users to shorten long URLs.
+This is a first project (of many to come..phew..) in Bootcamp at Lighthouse Labs Toronto towards my journey to become Full-Stack developer.

 ## Final Product